FDA approved for more than 25 years

 • A calcium carbonate content of 61 to 120mg per liter is classified as moderately hard

-• A calcium carbonate content of 120 to 181mg per liter is classified as hard
+• A calcium carbonate content of 121 to 180mg per liter is classified as hard

-• A calcium carbonate content of more than 18mg per liter is classified as very hard
+• A calcium carbonate content of more than 180mg per liter is classified as very hard

 Some domestic wells and water sources in other parts of the country are also affected by hard water.

-Currently, there’s no research showing that hard water causes hair loss.
-However, some studies have found that the minerals in hard water could cause your hair to become weaker -- a change that may lead to breakage and thinning.
+Current research doesn’t definitively prove that hard water causes hair loss.
+However, some studies have found that the minerals in hard water could cause your hair to become weaker — a change that may lead to breakage and thinning.

 For example, one study published in the International Journal of Dermatology involved washing 10 to 15 hair samples in either hard water or distilled water.
 The hairs, which were cut into two equal lengths, were washed in either type of water on a daily basis over 30 days.